hemashushu/xiaoxuan-core-runtime/docs/command_ancrt.md

 - `ancrt run </path/to/application:unit_name> [args]...`
   Runs the specified executable unit of an application.

+- `ancrt run --unit unit_name </path/to/application> [args]...`
+  Runs the specified executable unit of an application.

 - `ancrt run [:unit_name] [args]...`
   Runs the application if the current directory is the root directory of a project.